 Applicants may apply online at the Seton Hall University website.
 Seton Hall University does not participate in CASPA.
 Seats fill quickly, and applicants are encouraged to apply as early as possible.

-General Admission: Applications for general admission are accepted from June 1 through a deadline of December 1.
-Students with incomplete prerequisites may apply; however, they must state how they will satisfy the prerequisites by June 1st prior to the start of the program.
+Applications for admission are accepted from June 1 through a deadline of December 1.
+Students with incomplete prerequisites may apply; however, they must state how they will satisfy the prerequisites by May 31st prior to the start of the program.
 Applicants may be asked to provide proof of enrollment in any outstanding prerequisite courses.
 Information regarding application procedures and deadlines may be obtained from the School of Health and Medical Sciences, (973) 275-2596.

 Students shall not be permitted to begin supervised clinical practice experiences until they have successfully completed all preceding didactic coursework.
 Students are required to complete clinical experiences in the following: family medicine, outpatient medicine, internal medicine, surgery, pediatrics, obstetrics/gynecology, behavioral/mental health, emergency medicine, and two elective rotations.